 2) Empty backpack (or take out important papers)

 Once again, this step will look different depending on how your children are being schooled.

 For in-person schoolers

-Once your kids have put their belongings where they go, you will want them to empty out their backpack.
+Once your kids have put their belongings where they go, you’ll want them to empty out their backpack.
 Now I don’t literally mean take everything out, no.

 But you do want them to take out anything that doesn’t belong in there overnight.
-For example, if they took lunch then they need to put away their lunch box and place the containers in the sink.
-Same thing if they take a water bottle to school, that also goes in the sink and shouldn’t stay in the backpack.
+For example, if they took lunch to school then they need to put away their lunch box and place the containers in the sink.
+Same thing goes if they take a water bottle to school as it also goes in the sink and shouldn’t stay in the backpack.